rtayek/play/readme.txt

 got oCSVLine()) and result to be (almost) identical. fixed bug in sort logic. added random with very small variance instead of elapsed time.

-added change, date, and buy
+added change, date, and buy.

+add number of buys to csv.
+changed change() to be new/old as opposed to (new-old)/old.

+curreny loop is:
+	foreach strategy
+		foreach file
+			do one time period.

+change to
+	foreach file
+		foreach time period
+			foreach strategy
+				do one time period.